 Stamps were a new concept at the time, and only a handful of countries used them.
 Mauritius was the fifth country in the world to print stamps - two years before Germany.
 Who would have thought back then how valuable and famous the stamps would become one day.

-Therefore, we enjoy remembering our Mauritius special auction last year and are very proud that we were able to offer one of the famous "Ball Covers" to our customers.
-This was by no means an auction like any other, as it is a great honor and the dream of every auctioneer to be allowed to auction such a piece, which only comes under the hammer every few decades.
-Last year, the Mauritius "Ball Cover" changed hands at our Auktionshaus Christoph Gärtner for 8.1 million (hammer price, excluding buyer's premium and taxes).
+Therefore, we fondly remember our Mauritius Special Auction in 2021 and are very proud to have been able to offer one of the famous "Ball Covers" to our customers.
+This was no ordinary auction, as it is a great honour and every auctioneer's dream to be able to sell a piece that only comes under the hammer once every few decades.
+In 2021, the Mauritius "Ball Cover" changed hands at our Auktionshaus Christoph Gärtner for 8.1 million (hammer price, excluding buyer's premium and taxes).

 Many still existing copies of the first Mauritius issue are now museum stocks and therefore not for sale on the market.
 This is what makes these stamps so valuable and allows the price to rise continuously with each change of ownership.